MuhammadAmmad/ViewToBitmap/README.md

 ## Installation

-Add the following depedency in your build.gradle. <i>Distributed via jCenter</i>
+Add the depedency in your build.gradle.
+The library is distributed via jCenter

 ```groovy
 dependencies {